-Step-parent adoption has been available to married same-sex couples in Wisconsin since the Wolf decision in 2014.
+“Step-parent” adoption (or as we like to call it, “confirmatory” adoption) has been available to married LGBTQ+ couples in Wisconsin since the Wolf decision in 2014.
 Our firm has been finalizing such adoptions all over the state since the decision.
 For the most part, it is a smooth process across the state.

-However, choosing to obtain a court order via step-parent adoption is a hard decision to make for couples who have conceived their child together.
+However, choosing to obtain a court order via “step-parent” adoption is a hard decision to make for couples who have conceived their child together.
 The non-biological parent is not a “step-parent.”
 They are not raising a child from a previous relationship.
 This is their child, from their marriage.
-Sometimes the non-biological parent is even on the birth certificate already as “Father.”
+Sometimes the non-biological parent is even on the birth certificate.

 But so-called “step-parent” adoption is a means to an end.
-Some attorneys explain this by using the new(ish) term “confirmatory adoption,” meaning the adoption is simply confirming the rights the adopting parent should already have through the parentage laws described above.
+Some attorneys explain this by using the term “confirmatory” adoption, meaning the adoption is simply confirming the rights the adopting parent should already have through the parentage laws described above.
 Some couples decide to endure the adoption process in order to get a traditional, well-recognized adoption order, versus a parentage order which is a newer concept.
-Or, couples decide on step-parent adoption because they live in a problematic county.
-Step-parent adoption is definitely the path of least resistance.
+Or, couples decide on “step-parent” adoption because they live in a problematic county.
+“Step-parent” adoption is definitely the path of least resistance.

-What exactly is step-parent adoption?
-Step-parent adoption is the adoption of a child by the spouse of the legal parent.
+What exactly is “step-parent”/confirmatory adoption?
+It is the adoption of a child by the spouse of the legal parent.
 The legal parent’s rights are not terminated during this type of adoption.
 Instead, the “step-parent” comes onto the rights of the legal parent and the couple begins to share parental rights of the child.
 A couple must be married to complete a step-parent adoption.
 A step-parent screening is required in Wisconsin before a step-parent adoption can be finalized.
-The screening is completed by an adoption agency and involves completing questionnaires, background checks, a medical exam, and a home visit.
+The screening is completed by an adoption agency and involves completing questionnaires, background checks, a medical exam, and an interview (some Wisconsin agencies will do this by video, to avoid the intrusion of home visit).
 It is not a full home study, but it is not insignificant.
 A screening should not be required in a parentage matter, on the other hand (and in our firm’s experience, it is not).
-Without any problems, birth certificates are being revised by Wisconsin Vital Records to list both parents pursuant to step-parent adoption orders (as “Parent/Parent”).
+Without any problems, birth certificates are being revised by Wisconsin Vital Records to list both parents pursuant to “step-parent”/confirmatory adoption orders (as “Parent/Parent”).

 Second-parent adoption is a step-parent adoption for a couple who is not married.
 This type of adoption is not yet available in Wisconsin and will require a change in the law.
 Right now, in Wisconsin, to adopt your partner’s biological or adoptive child, you must be married.
 The same is true for different-sex couples.